JoshSmith247/MicroMiner/README.md

 # MicroMiner
-A crappy game I made as a 3-day mini-project
+A tiny game I made as a 5-day mini-project

 **Release 0.0.1:**